10 common HR pitfalls to avoid

 10. Lack of vision and employee engagement

-And in the end, what keeps employees motivated and wanting to contribute to the success of your company is naturally the belief in the future of the company.
+In the end, what keeps employees motivated and wanting to contribute to the success of your company is naturally the belief in the future of the company.
 Thus, it is utmost important to have a clearly defined strategy for your company and to share it with your employees.
-Additionally, this can help each member understand how every one of them are playing a role in the success of the company.
+Additionally, this can help each member understand how each of them are playing a role in the success of the company.